 During periods such as the World Cup and election years, conflicts of interest, gifts, and hospitality become even more complex.
 This panel analyzes real cases in which legitimate interests come into tension with ethical boundaries, weak documentation, and sensitive public-private interactions.
 The discussion explores where judgment fails, how context amplifies reputational and regulatory risks, and how to structure defensible criteria and records to support sound decision-making in gray areas beyond formal rules.

-feeling that everything is under control.
-In this new immersive experience, featuring the same speakers from the original “Corporate Squid Game,” you will take on the role of the Chief Compliance Officer (CCO).
+Crises rarely begin with fraud.
+Many start with applause, record-breaking results, overconfidence, and the sense that everything is under control.
+In this new immersive experience, featuring the same speakers from ‘Corporate Squid Game,’ you will step into the shoes of the CCO.
 The numbers are flawless.
-The market trusts you.
+The market is confident.
 Growth is accelerating.
-But something feels off: minimized alerts, aggressive targets, strategic silence.
-What happens when the warning signs begin to reach the top?
-What if the decision stops being technical — and becomes structural?
-Because, in the end, governance is not comfortable.
+But something feels off: minimized alerts, aggressive targets, strategic silences.
+What if the red flags start reaching the top?
+What if the decision stops being technical—and becomes structural?
+Because, in the end, governance isn’t comfortable.
 It is institutional courage.

 Copyright © 2026 – 13º Congresso Internacional de Compliance / Website by Mamutt Design